Fellowships

 Applicants in the arts and creative fields and those applying for short-term research grants are responsible for submitting their complete online application materials by the appropriate disciplinary deadline.
 NFP staff can provide feedback on the written essays in the application with sufficient notice.

 Applicants for study scholarships and one-year research grants should submit materials to NFP for campus review, as we are a “partner” university for these specific scholarships and grants and, as such, we are invited to choose a preferred candidate each year.
 Submitting for the campus review deadline means your application will be considered for preferred status.
 Determination of JHU’s preferred candidate will be carried out via a faculty-led review process (reviewers will remain anonymous).
 Please note: preferred status does increase an applicant’s chance of receiving funding, but it does not guarantee an award; conversely, applying without preferred status does not mean an applicant will be disfavored.
-After completing and submitting your online application, send NFP the “application summary” of your online application, which you generate from the DAAD online portal in PDF format, by the campus review deadline noted above.
+After completing and submitting your online application, send NFP the “application summary” of your online application, which you generate from the DAAD online portal in PDF format, by the campus review deadline noted above (either email to [email protected] or upload to the assignment on the DAAD Applicants’ Canvas course).

 The timeline gives an overview of the application process and when to reach out to us.
 In preparation, see “have a closer look” below for more resources about DAAD grants.